dany1061/3os.org/src/macOS/macGeneral.md

 ## Using Alt/Cmd + Right/Left Arrow in iTerm

 Go to iTerm Preferences → Profiles, select your profile, then the Keys tab.
 Click Load Preset... and choose Natural Text Editing.

+## Term2: how to remove the right arrow before the cursor line

+you can turn it off by going in to Preferences > Profiles > (your profile) > Terminal, scroll down to "Shell Integration", and turn off "Show mark indicators".